mistalloc1/gmrs/doc/data-storage-model.md

 Another thing is expecting ordering from sources.
 Most likely we should expect none, especially if we move to anything beyond SQL.

 We can expect to get all the items eventually.
-But this has two caveats: performance (don't get zip-bombed in a way) and the governor column diagnose feature, which only probes some records by default.
-Maybe the sample size should be increased to the amount a mill would use in recommendation (but this knowledge would ideally be provided to both governors and mills from one source?).
+By the default the getters produce sequences cycling indefinitely, so every time one needs to decide how many pages (with possible repeats) the part of the program needs.

 ### Filtering